REACH Product Lab Testing: A Complete Guide

 The processing time from submission until you receive the lab test report is normally somewhere between 7 to 21 days.
 This varies between labs and the product you submit for testing.

-Who checks REACH lab test reports?
+Who checks the REACH lab test reports?

-Does Amazon require REACH lab test reports?
+Can Amazon request REACH test reports?

 This is also one reason why you should get your products REACH tested before importing products to the EU.